 What is a "black hole" website

-Some sites appear to be biased not to put links on other websites, or if they links, they are all nofollow.
-Such sites are called "black holes" by referring to cosmic objects whose attraction prevents any thing to leave.
+Some sites appear to be biased by never showing links to other websites, or if they have external links, they are all nofollow.
+Such sites are called "black holes", a metaphor referring to cosmic objects whose attraction prevents anything to leave.

-The best known example of the first case, the New York Times does links on its own articles only.
-The latter is exemplified by Wikipedia.
+The best known example of the first case, the New York Times shows links on its own articles only.
+The latter is exemplified by Wikipedia, which offers a wealth of links, but all nofollow.

 We will discuss the interest in terms of optimization of this practice.